sphair/ClanLib/Examples/Display/Alpha/README.txt

-This program shows how ClanLib uses the Alpha channel with the standard blend mode
+This program demonstrates the standard blend mode that ClanLib uses.